ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 --- | --- | ---
 Conditional Access Policies | BLOCK - Legacy Authentication | This global policy blocks all connections from insecure legacy protocols like ActiveSync, IMAP, POP3, etc.
 ^^ | BLOCK - High-Risk Sign-Ins | This global policy blocks all high-risk authentications (requires Azure AD Premium P2).
-^^ | BLOCK - Countries not Allowed | This global policy blocks all connections from countries not in the Allowed countries whitelist.
+^^ | BLOCK - Countries not Allowed | This global policy blocks all connections from countries not in the Allowed countries list.
 ^^ | GRANT - Terms of Use | This global policy forces Terms of Use on all authentications.
 ^^ | GRANT - Browser Access | General browser access policy that grants authentication from a browser on any device with MFA requirement.
 ^^ | SESSION - Block Unmanaged Browser File Downloads | Browsers on unmanaged devices can never download files and attachments from SharePoint Online and Exchange Online.